 Two local schools, Ayloff and Dunningford, merged in 2009 to become Elm Park primary school.
-The mayor of London opened the school’s impressive new building on South End Road in September 2011, saying, “Elm Park primary school is an inspiration to all of us and what a fantastic place to teach and learn.”
-Since then, Ofsted has consistently placed the school in the ‘requires improvement’ category until 2016, since when it has been ‘good’.
+The mayor of London, Boris Johnson, opened the school’s impressive new building on South End Road in September 2011, saying, “Elm Park primary school is an inspiration to all of us and what a fantastic place to teach and learn.”
+After that, Ofsted placed the school in the ‘requires improvement’ category until 2016, since when it has been ‘good’.

 The locality’s oldest and largest pub, the Elm Park Hotel, closed in 2013 and its south-west wing became a Sainsbury’s Local.